crenz/renzwertig-website/content/project/looking_for_you/index.md

 ---
-title: Looking For You
+title: The Gospel House – Looking For You
-subtitle: The Gospel House
-summary: Summary summary summary
+summary: Bass
 tags:
 - Album
 date: 2008-01-06T12:00:00.000Z